 Geometric in design, the sculptures create underwater spaces synthesizing art and science as they are constructed with carefully researched materials and moored to the ocean floor.
 Part of each sculpture is mirrored to reflect the underwater seascape and create a kaleidoscopic observatory for the viewer, while other surfaces are rough and rock-like.
 The environments created in and by the sculptures will constantly change with the currents and the time of day, focusing the attention of the viewer on the rhythm of the ocean and its life cycles.

 “When we talk about the oceans and we look at the radical disruption we’ve created within the sea, we’re not quite aware yet how much that’s going to affect us and our lives on land.
 The ramifications of that are immense.
 This is one thing which cannot be exaggerated.”

-Catalina Island is a one-hour ferry ride from several major ports and was selected as the location for this earthwork in light of its historical and ecological importance, the beauty of its landscape, and its close proximity to Los Angeles.
+the beauty of its landscape, and its close proximity to Los Angeles.
 With its clear waters teeming with flying fish and bright orange Garibaldi, alongside nearby shipwrecks, the location makes for spectacular diving and snorkeling.